Labradoodles

 • Allergy Friendliness: recommended for families with moderate to severe allergies.

-Multigenerational Labradoodle:
+Multigenerational Labradoodle

 Coat Maintenance: moderate to high care